XDLoLiK/move-copy-lab/README.md

 # Move/Forward

-In the course of our previous conversation about move and copy semantics, let's consider the following example:
+In the course of our previous conversation let's consider the following example:

 ```